Zweih/yaylog/README.md

 ## features

-- view recently installed packages with timestamps.
+- view recently installed packages with timestamps
-- filter results by explicitly installed packages.
+- filter results by explicitly installed packages
+- filter results by packages installed as dependencies
-- show all installed packages with alignment for readability.
+- show all installed packages with alignment for readability
+- sort results by installation date or alphabetically
+- filter results by a specific installation date

 ## why is it called yaylog if it works with other package managers?
 because yay is my preferred aur helper and the name has a good flow.